Landscape Estimator Job Description

 A landscape estimator is often one of the first professionals on a job site as they work with design plans to create the list of all materials and item quantities required to bring the plan to life.
 These professionals are responsible for calculating the material costs of the job and creating estimates on the labor and equipment required to build the job.
-Like many other professionals in this team-oriented industry, estimators usually work with other colleagues - including experienced installation managers and purchasing managers - to arrive at a final job cost to present to the client.
-In the maintenance business, the estimator may inspect new properties, measuring lawns, beds and hardscapes to help determine the labor and equipment required to maintain the property.
+Like many other landscape professionals in this team-oriented industry, estimators usually work with other colleagues - including experienced installation managers and purchasing managers - to arrive at a final job cost to present to the client.
+In the maintenance business, the landscape estimator may inspect new properties, measuring lawns, beds and hardscapes to help determine the labor and equipment required to maintain the property.

 Landscape Estimator Essentials

 - Medical coverage

 An associate’s degree or a bachelor’s degree in horticulture or landscape contracting – and an eye for plant design – are required